 Sell more online courses

-When we sat down to create a highly-detailed scenario to use webinar flywheel for running online courses, webinar follow-up actions were on our top-priority list.
+When we sat down to create a highly-detailed scenario to use webinar cycle for running online courses, webinar follow-up actions were on our top-priority list.

 Why?
 Because setting a bait with a set of free webinars giving a sneak-peak preview of your educational offer, is one thing.
 The crucial part is about following-up your potential online students and attracting them with: